 The Cargill Foundation supports two key areas: Education for children K-12 and its new area of focus in Early Childhood Nutrition pre-K – 6th grade.

-Programs/services that take place during the school day, typically within the classroom.
-Often, the teacher is the instructor or participates in the instruction.
-These programs/services are often rigorous, curriculum-driven and embedded in the other areas of learning at the school or district.
+Education funding supports programs that take place during the school day, typically within the classroom.
+The Cargill Foundation is committed to funding programs that close the achievement gap and improve early childhood education.
+The programs the Foundation supports are often rigorous, curriculum-driven and embedded in the other areas of learning at the school or district levels.